WV23: Excavation and contents

-The tomb was fully excavated and cleared by the University of Minnesota Egyptian Expedition (UMEE) in the summer of 1972.
-Excavation began immediately outside the tomb in an attempt to locate foundation deposits in the hope that such a find would shed light on the theory proposed by Englebach that this tomb was actually commenced for Tutankhamun; despite an extensive search, none were discovered.
+In 1972 the tomb was fully excavated and cleared by the University of Minnesota Egyptian Expedition (UMEE).
+Excavation began immediately outside the tomb in an attempt to locate foundation deposits in the hope that they would shed light on the theory proposed by Reginald Engelbach that the tomb was begun for Tutankhamun; despite an extensive search, none were discovered.
 It was found that the drystone wall on the northern side of the entrance, thought to be a later addition, proved to be contemporary with the tomb's construction as it served the very real purpose of retaining quarried limestone chippings.
-Its removal prompted "a mass of limestone dust and chips [to] literally flow down the stairs towards the door of the tomb."
+Schaden stated that its removal prompted "a mass of limestone dust and chips [to] literally flow down the stairs towards the door of the tomb."

-Excavation then proceeded inside the tomb.
 Finds in the first corridor proved to be a mix of ancient and modern; the ancient finds consisted of a cornice from a small shrine or box, a small wooden beard, pieces of gold foil, and a fragmentary hieratic ostracon.
 The second set of stairs proved to be relatively free of debris but were in such poor condition that they were partially rebuilt with cement for safety.
 Darkened layers of fill at the far end of the second corridor indicated periods of flooding, although some thin smudges may suggest the presence of decayed wood.
 The second corridor contained a wooden hand from a statuette, and five discs of gilded copper embossed with rosette and star patterns crumpled into a ball.
 The doorway between the second corridor and the well-chamber was sealed in antiquity, as parts of the blocking were found there.
 The well chamber contained fill 119 cm deep by the doorway, and yielded another gilded copper rosette, half of a human pelvis, another ushabti beard, a wooden leg from a statuette, and some pottery of Roman or Coptic date.

 No trace of blocking remained between the well chamber and the burial chamber.
 Inside the burial chamber the fill was uneven, with a gradual slope away from the door, and a depression in the centre from the removal of the sarcophagus; debris was piled against the walls.
 Hoping that the area close to the walls remained undisturbed, the centre of the chamber was cleared before excavating along the walls.